 We derive a portion of our revenues from fixed-price contracts.
-We derived approximately 13% and 10% of revenues from fixed-price engagements in the first quarters of fiscal 2013 and fiscal 2012, respectively.
+We derived approximately 14% and 13% of revenues from fixed-price engagements in the first half of fiscal 2013 and the first half of fiscal 2012.
 These contracts are more common in our management consulting area, and would likely grow in number with expansion of that area.
 Fluctuations in the mix between time-and-material contracts, fixed-price contracts and arrangements with fees tied to performance-based criteria, may result in fluctuations of revenue and results of operations.
 In addition, if we fail to estimate accurately the resources required for a fixed-price project or fail to satisfy our contractual obligations in a manner consistent with the project budget, we might generate a smaller profit or incur a loss on the project.
 On occasion, we have had to commit unanticipated additional resources to complete projects, and we may have to take similar action in the future, which could adversely affect our revenues and results of operations.